sugarlabs/musicblocks/guide/README.md

 into Music Blocks to be used with either the *Show* or *Avatar* blocks.

+**Help artwork**

+Note for translators: The artwork used by the help widget (and used in this README file) can be created by typing *Alt-H* into Music Blocks.
+Artwork for each block will be generated and saved by the browser.

 ## <a name="JAVASCRIPT">5.3 The JavaScript Editor</a>

 There are practical limits to the size and complexity of Music Blocks